-C. Daniel in the Lion’s den is another occasion that reflects God’s deliverance available to people of total obedience.
-Lions are furious animals and the ones left in starvation are even worse and once again Daniel deliberately disobeys a royal decree in obedience to God.
+C. Daniel in Lion’s den is another occasion that reflects God’s deliverance available to people of total obedience.
+Lions are furious animals and the ones left in starvation are even worse once again Daniel deliberately disobeys a royal decree in obedience to God.
 Later, Daniel says that God actually sent his angel to shut the mouths of each and every animal in the den.

-Lesson: God for his glory, miraculously delivers his people who display unconditional obedience even in the face of severe adversary.
+God for his glory, miraculously delivers his people who display unconditional obedience even in the face of severe adversary.
 The book of Daniel reports that the heathen kings exalted God’s name throughout the kingdom when he rescued Daniel’s friends from the fiery furnace (Daniel 3:28-29) and Daniel himself from the Lions (Daniel 6:26-27).

 Some may ask if God is faithful to deliver his people why then so many Christians who refused to offer incense to the emperor during the Roman empire suffered violent deaths.
-Apart from the fact that God is sovereign it should be understood that deliverance is not necessarily physical always but can be spiritual also, (Matthew 16:25; Matthew 10:28; Revelation 6:9-11).
+Apart from the fact that God is sovereign, it should be understood that deliverance is not necessarily physical always but can be spiritual also, (Matthew 16:25; Matthew 10:28; Revelation 6:9-11).

 The lesson to take away from this section is the world will frequently challenge our obedience and loyalty to God almighty.
 In such times we should demonstrate unconditional obedience to our heavenly father so that ultimately his name will be glorified and exalted even among the unbelievers.

-3. Divinely rewards
+3. Divinely Rewards

 Read Daniel 1:17-20